The Best Vegan Hiroshima Restaurants

 It was quite a surprise to find this vegan friendly Tex-Mex restaurant in Hiroshima.
 It’s actually been around for more than 30 years, as proven by the dated graffiti on the walls.

 I’m assuming the name is a reference to soul music legend Otis Redding, because the Japanese couple who run this place are obviously huge music fans.
+They're also fans of Mexican food, or at least the variation of Mexican food found at restaurants in the US.

 In the evenings, the restaurant sometimes doubles as a live music venue, in which case there’s usually a cover charge.
 When we visited, though, there was no band playing.
 It was just us, a couple of other patrons and the owners, who are getting up in years but are still young at heart.